taishi-i/awesome-ChatGPT-repositories/README.md

  * [pyCodeAGI](https://github.com/chakkaradeep/pycodeagi) - My current exploration: PyCodeAGI, an @LangChainAI #AIAgent that builds a Python console app given an objective, just got superpowers with @OpenAI #GPT4:  asked it to build a 'magic app' - it built something creative.
 There was not even a single error in…
  * [Multimodal-GPT](https://github.com/open-mmlab/multimodal-gpt) - Multimodal-GPT
  * [snowChat](https://github.com/kaarthik108/snowchat) - Chat on you're snowflake database - Text to SQL
+ * [DB-GPT](https://github.com/csunny/db-gpt) - Interact your data and environment using the local GPT,  no data leaks, 100% privately, 100% security

 |Name|GitHub Stars|Language|License|